north-road/QCity/docs/src/user_guide/tools.md

 Then left click on the map area to start creating a polygon.
 Keep left clicking to create more points in the polygon and then right click to finish digitizing the polygon.

-Once digitizing the polygon has been completed, a window will appear require a project area name to be provided.
+Once digitizing the polygon has been completed, a window will appear requiring a project area name to be provided.

 ![Project_Settings_Add_Project_Name](https://github.com/user-attachments/assets/841e7051-0750-4c85-a3d9-abc3728f3aa6)